Morty's Mind Blowers: Plot

 After Morty requests to have a traumatic memory erased, Rick reveals a room where he has been storing numerous memories removed from Morty's mind.
-The vignettes include Morty inadvertently driving an innocent man to suicide, and mistakenly dooming an alien's afterlife.
+The vignettes include Morty inadvertently driving an innocent man to suicide, tricking a pair of scientists into taking their place in an alien menagerie, and mistakenly dooming an alien's afterlife.
+He is also shown memories Beth and Summer had removed, where Beth chose to save Summer over Morty without hesitation and one where Morty is choking on a demonic entity and his family mocks him instead of helping him.
 Eventually it is revealed that the room also contains memories free of any trauma, where Rick was simply left appearing foolish, so he selfishly removed them from Morty's mind.
 This revelation prompts a fight, resulting in Rick and Morty both having their memories accidentally erased.

-Morty scours the memories around him to replace the ones he lost, but he is displeased with the truth he finds, and convinces Rick that they should kill themselves.
+Morty scours the memories around him to replace the ones he lost, but he is displeased with the truth he finds and convinces Rick that they should kill themselves.
 Summer enters the room moments before they commit suicide.
 At this point, it is revealed that Rick has a contingency plan in place for an occasion such as this.
 Following written instructions, Summer tranquilizes Rick and Morty, restores their memories, and drags them to the living room, placing them on the couch.
 Then Summer administers smelling salts to revive Rick and Morty.
 As they wake up, they're both angry at Summer, believing she allowed them to sleep through several shows on "Interdimensional Cable."
 In the post-credits scene, Jerry discovers a box labeled "Jerry's Mind Blowers", which contains a memory reminiscent of E.T. the Extra-Terrestrial where Jerry is accidentally responsible for the death of an alien.